shbatm/MMM-JSONStatusChecker/README.md

 This is a module for <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a>.

-`MMM-JSONStatusChecker` will check and display a "true / false" status based on the results of a value in an API call which returns a JSON element.
-It can  be used to call any URL and evaluate a JSON response to show a True/False status.
-For example, this module was originally constructed to periodically check that a NAS device was connected to the VPN by calling the VPN service's API.
+`MMM-JSONStatusChecker` will periodically call a URL and display a "true / false" (or "connected / disconnected) status based on the results of a value in a JSON response from the API call.

+Multiple instances of the module can be used to call different URLs/APIs using the same background helper.
+Each instance has it's own configuration and refresh time.

+### Practical Example:

+The AirVPN service provides an API which can be called to check service status and if a user is connected or not from an external source.
+This module was originally created to periodically verify that a NAS was still connected to the VPN.

-## Screenshot
+### Screenshot

 ![](screenshot.png)